hypermodules/entypo/README.md

 - [function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function): returns svg sprite file contents as utf-8 text

 You can insert this into the page easily using the [DOM API](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
-You will need to use something like [brfs](https://github.com/substack/brfs) to make this function work.
+This works by specifying [brfs](https://github.com/substack/brfs) in the [browserify transform field]().
+You may need a special fs loader in webpack if its not picking up the transform.

 #### `entypo.getNode()`